-A music EPK should represent who you are as an artist, stylistically and with the content you choose.
+A music EPK should represent who you are as an artist, stylistically, and with the content you choose.
 Important elements to include in an EPK are: music, an artist bio, promotional photos, high-quality video, recent achievements, social media and streaming links, and contact details.

 2. Short artist bio

-3. Promotional photos
+3. Promotional photos and album artwork

-When you’re planning to promote new music, it’s a good idea to get a few new photos ready for press.
-They should highlight the sound of your upcoming album or single, and be styled to create the same effect that listening to your music provides.
+Your photos should play up the sound of your upcoming album or single, and be styled to create the same effect that listening to your music provides.
 It’s a good way to give some visual interest to your music.

 5. Recent achievements and reviews

+The purpose of this section is to demonstrate how your music is being circulated and received.
 If you start getting radio play, rack up an impressive number of streams, or climb any charts, list those details here.

-6. Social media links and streaming links
+6. Social media and streaming links

-Add the social networks you are active on to your music EPK.
+Add the social networks where you are active to your music EPK.
 This makes it easy and quick for an industry professional to click through and see what your vibe is like.
 It also helps someone get a handle on how you share content about your music.

-7. Contact information
+7. Include contact information

 Make it easy to contact you, either with a contact form or an email address.
 If you are self-managed, note your own email address.
 If you have other members of your team, list out their positions and contact information as well.